Burp Suite Mobile Assistant

 You can also run a test to verify your configuration.
 The test performs the following checks:

-Note: Changes made to proxy settings by the Mobile Assistant are ephemeral and will be reverted upon reboot.
+Changes made to proxy settings by the Mobile Assistant are ephemeral and will be reverted upon reboot.
 On devices running iOS versions 9.0 onwards, changes made to proxy settings using Mobile Assistant are not reflected in the iOS Settings app.
 Installation of the Burp CA certificate is not reverted upon reboot.

 Certificate pinning is a technique used by apps to defend against the impersonation of trusted servers by malicious actors.
-In this context, pinning is a term that refers to the process of authenticating the identity of a host (provided by a remote server in the form of an SSL certificate) against a local, trusted copy of the legitimate certificate.
+In this context, pinning is a term that refers to the process of authenticating the identity of a host (provided by a remote server in the form of a TLS certificate) against a local, trusted copy of the legitimate certificate.
 Therefore, a connection with the remote server will only be established if the server can prove its identity by means of a certificate that matches the app's expectations.

 By default, Burp Suite generates per-host certificates signed by its self-signed CA certificate.
 Although such certificates might be trusted by the device, they will not match the pinned certificate that the app expects.
 As a result, Burp's ability to intercept and inspect traffic generated by such apps is undermined by certificate pinning, even when the device has been properly configured to proxy HTTPS traffic.